Control variates for variance-reduced ratio of means estimators: Variance reduction with control variates

 This section presents a variance-reduced estimator based on control variates, for the ratio of means $R$ defined as where $A$ and $C$ are arbitrary random variables.
 Assume $\E[C] \neq 0$.
-The control variates method can be applied to reduce the variance of the Monte Carlo ratio of means estimator referred to as the MC/MC estimator, where $\overline{A_n}$ and $\overline{C_n}$ are the Monte Carlo estimators of $\E[A]$ and $\E[C]$, as in \eqref{eq:MC}. \\
+The control variates method can be applied to reduce the variance of the Monte Carlo ratio of means estimator referred to as the MC/MC estimator, where $\overline{A_n}$ and $\overline{C_n}$ are the Monte Carlo estimators of $\E[A]$ and $\E[C]$, as in \eqref{eq:MC}.

+The MC/MC estimator is asymptotically unbiased as $n$ goes to infinity.
+For smaller sample sizes, the nonlinearity of the estimator introduces a bias, as the expectation of a ratio is generally not equal to the ratio of expectations.
+This bias is particularly relevant when the denominator has high variance or is near zero \cite[Section 6.5]{cochran_sampling_1977}. \\

-To reduce the variance of the MC/MC estimator, the control variates method can be applied to both the numerator and the denominator.
-We refer to the resulting estimator as the CV/CV estimator. \begin{definition}[CV/CV estimator] Let $(A_i, B_i, C_i, D_i)_{i=1 \dots n}$ be i.i.d. real samples from the joint distribution of the random variables $A$, $B$, $C$, and $D$, where $B$ and $D$ are control variates.
+To reduce the variance of the MC/MC estimator, the control variates method can be applied to both the numerator and the denominator, with two control variates $B$ and $D$ with known means, used to "control" $A$ and $C$ respectively.
+We refer to the resulting estimator as the CV/CV estimator. \begin{definition}[CV/CV estimator] Let $(A_i, B_i, C_i, D_i)_{i=1 \dots n}$ be i.i.d. samples from the joint distribution of the random variables $A, B, C, D \in L^2$, where $B$ and $D$ are control variates.
+Assume $\E[B]$ and $\E[D]$ are known.
 The CV/CV estimator of $R$ is defined as \end{definition}

+The asymptotic properties of the MC/MC estimator extend to the control variates estimator $\widehat{R}_{\frac{CV}{CV}}$ defined previously, notably the absence of asymptotic bias.
+As illustrated in Sections \ref{sec:simu} and \ref{sec:appli}, the impact of the bias in finite samples is negligible in practice.
+Given that both bias and variance scale with $1/n$, the estimator remains highly robust even for moderate sample sizes.\\

+Let $\vard$ denote the linear approximation of the variance via the Delta method when $n \to \infty$, which enables the closed-form derivation of control variates coefficients.
+The explicit expansion \eqref{eq:var_mc_mc} is provided in Appendix \ref{sec:proof_var_mc_mc}.
+Its residual error is of order $\mathcal{O}_{\infty}(n^{-3/2})$.

 \begin{proposition}[Coefficients for the CV/CV estimator] Different choices of coefficients exist: \begin{itemize} \item the classical coefficients for mean estimators, introduced in Definition \ref{def:CV}: \item the coefficients introduced in \cite{gordon_efficient_1982}: \end{itemize} \end{proposition}